|

 Homonnay-Demilio writes about Ivan Petroff's Highlights of

-Pagliacci (R-199-40, released 1951) and Excerpts from the complete
+Pagliacci (R-199-40, released 1951) and about Excerpts from the complete

-recording of Rigoletto, (R-199-103, released 1953).
-She dedicates
+recording of Rigoletto (R-199-103, released 1953).
+She dedicates this

-who certainly loved classical and operatic music and recognized Remington
+review to her father who certainly loved classical and operatic music

-way to amass a record collection and find some real treasures.
+youth, and as an inexpensive way to amass a record collection and

-the frankly terrible recording quality of Remingtons offering
+frankly terrible recording quality of Remingtons offering

 of Pagliacci highlights, heralding from that very early 1950s